Moon: Renewed exploration (1990–present)

-In 1990 Hiten – Hagoromo, the first dedicated lunar mission since 1976, reached the Moon.
-Sent by Japan, it became the first mission that was not a Soviet Union or U.S. mission to the Moon.
+In 1990 Hiten – Hagoromo, the first dedicated lunar mission since 1976, reached the Moon's orbit.
+Sent by Japan, it became the first lunar mission that was not a Soviet Union or U.S. mission.

 In 1994, the U.S. dedicated a mission to fly a spacecraft (Clementine) to the Moon again for the first time since 1973.
 This mission obtained the first near-global topographic map of the Moon, and the first global multispectral images of the lunar surface.
 In 1998, this was followed by the Lunar Prospector mission, whose instruments indicated the presence of excess hydrogen at the lunar poles, which is likely to have been caused by the presence of water ice in the upper few meters of the regolith within permanently shadowed craters.

 The next years saw a row of first missions to the Moon by a new group of states actively exploring the Moon.

-Between 2004 and 2006 the first spacecraft by the European Space Agency (ESA) (SMART-1) reached the Moon, recording the first detailed survey of chemical elements on the lunar surface.
+Between 2004 and 2006 the first spacecraft by the European Space Agency (ESA) (SMART-1) orbited the Moon, recording the first detailed survey of chemical elements on the lunar surface.

 The Chinese Lunar Exploration Program reached the Moon for the first time with the orbiter Chang'e 1 (2007–2009), obtaining a full image map of the Moon.

-India reached, orbited and impacted the Moon in 2008 for the first time with its Chandrayaan-1 and Moon Impact Probe, becoming the fifth and sixth state to do so, creating a high-resolution chemical, mineralogical and photo-geological map of the lunar surface, and confirming the presence of water molecules in lunar soil.
+India reached, orbited, and impacted the Moon in 2008 for the first time with its Chandrayaan-1 and Moon Impact Probe, becoming the fifth and sixth state to do so, creating a high-resolution chemical, mineralogical and photo-geological map of the lunar surface, and confirming the presence of water molecules in lunar soil.